Home/College Football

 feature-image

 Michigan took another loss of the season against USC on the road.
-Having a home game advantage, USC came in strong against Michigan and ended the night with a 31-13 win.
+Having a home game advantage, USC came in strong against the Wolverines and ended the night with a 31-13 win.
 This makes their first Big Ten win since joining the conference.
-Michigan messed up real bad as their defense allowed 489 yards from the Trojans’ offense.
+Michigan’s defense allowed 489 yards.
 The Trojan defense also bottled up quarterback Bryce Underwood.
 The result?
-The guy seemed injured after the game, which raises more concerns for Sherrone Moore’s team’s future in the league.
+The QB seemed injured after the game, which raises more concerns for Sherrone Moore’s future for the season.

 Watch What’s Trending Now!

-The night was tough for the Wolverines as first RB Justice Haynes left the game with an abdominal injury, and then Bryce Underwood threw for just 207 yards with one touchdown and even threw an interception and ended up getting injured.
-As Michigan insider Scott C. hits X with the latest injury update on Underwood: “Bryce Underwood limping at end of the game.
-Something to monitor over next week. #GoBlue” Now, that comes in as a major concern for the team fighting hard for a playoff run this season.
+The night was tough for the Wolverines.
+RB Justice Haynes left the game with an abdominal injury, and then Bryce Underwood threw for just 207 yards with one touchdown and even threw an interception.
+Michigan insider Scott C. hits X with the latest injury update on Underwood: “Bryce Underwood limping at end of the game.
+Something to monitor over next week. #GoBlue” Not great news for a team fighting hard for a playoff run this season.

 ADVERTISEMENT

-But let’s not forget it was USC that made things worse for Bryce Underwood, as they sacked him three times in the game.
-Underwood seemed like a perfect fit for Michigan’s offense after terribly missing out on a championship run last season because of QB inconsistency, and he even held the ground tight, too.
-As he threw for 200 passing yards in two of his last three games and even against Nebraska, which has allowed the fewest passing yards in the country till now.
+But let’s not forget it was USC that made things worse for Underwood, as they sacked him three times in the game.
+Underwood seemed like a perfect fit for Michigan’s offense after they missed out on a championship run last season because of QB inconsistency.
+The young freshman threw for over 200 passing yards in two of his last three games.
+Even against Nebraska, which has a great defense.
 So, despite the loss, keeping him healthy should be Michigan’s top priority.

-Now, with Bryce Underwood’s concern, Michigan also needs to fix their defensive struggles, as despite USC’s injured backfield with their top two running backs out, they came out strong.
-Even Ira Gorawara pointed it out: “On USC’s first drive of the second half, the third-string back with just 11 career carries broke loose, slicing through Michigan’s linebackers for a 49-yard burst into the red zone.
-Two plays later, he lit the Coliseum ablaze with a 15-yard touchdown run.
+Now, along with Bryce Underwood’s concern, Michigan also needs to fix their defensive struggles.
+Despite USC’s injured backfield with their top two running backs out, the Trojans still came out strong.
+Even Ira Gorawara pointed it out.
+“On USC’s first drive of the second half, the third-string back with just 11 career carries broke loose, slicing through Michigan’s linebackers for a 49-yard burst into the red zone.
+Two plays later, he lit the Coliseum ablaze with a 15-yard touchdown run.”

 ADVERTISEMENT